rocky-linux/documentation/docs/labs/systems_administration_II/lab3-bootup_and_startup.md

     !!!
 Tip

-        The functionalty of the good old classic service command has been ported over to seamlessly work on systemd managed systems.
-You can use servcice commands like the following to stop, start, restart and view status of the `smartd` service.
+        The functionality of the good old classic service command has been ported over to seamlessly work on systemd managed systems.
+You can use service commands like the following to stop, start, restart and view status of the `smartd` service.

         ```bash
         # service smartd status